You might want to consider updating your browser.

 A resource for teachers improving reading comprehension skills instruction

-Comments from Teachers
+Comments from Educators and Students

-Bullet point.
-Red arrow pointing the the right.
-Here's what teachers are saying:
+Bullet point Here's what teachers and students are saying:

 Bullet point.
 Red arrow pointing the the right.
 "Active, global modes of teaching reading comprehension are rare....
 This is a great way to address the weaknesses in reading comprehension, and to teach active/metacognitive reading skills." - Reading Specialist; Clayton, MO

 Bullet point.
 Red arrow pointing the the right.
-"I like how the kids can look back through te story and keep thinking without turning pages.
+"I like how the kids can look back through the story and keep thinking without turning pages.
 It is a very different approach to reading." - 1rst Grade Teacher; Pennsville, NJ

 Bullet point.
 Red arrow pointing the the right.
-"I like the idea that the students get tomove over the entire text.
+"I like the idea that the students get to move over the entire text.
 The idea to let them walk on the paper is great!...
 I liked the exercises.
 They were relevant and gave me the opportunity to walk in my students' shoes.
 I would recommend this workshop and will be modeling this lesson for teachers in our district." - Reading Specialist; Avonworth, PA

 Bullet point.
 Red arrow pointing the the right.
 "I finally got the chance to do [textmapping] with a Grade 4 class.
 We used a magazine article.
 I gave them directions, similar to but not exactly like the ones in the lesson plan on your website.
 The conversations that were occurring were amazing.
 I also planned with a couple of grade 3 teachers yesterday who are planning to use textmapping in a unit they are planning.
-It was rather interesting listening to them as they planned - textmapping just seemed to be a natural thing for them to include.." - Learning Support Facilitator, Literacy, Saskatoon, Saskatchewan, Canada
+It was rather interesting listening to them as they planned - textmapping just seemed to be a natural thing for them to include." - Learning Support Facilitator, Literacy, Saskatoon, Saskatchewan, Canada

 Bullet point.
 Red arrow pointing the the right.
 "This is a great strategy for visual kinaesthetic learners.
 You have come up with the perfect platform for teaching traditional techniques.
 This is an in-context meaningful way to help students know themselves as learners." - Reading Resource Teacher; West DesMoines, IA